Skip to content

 Hooks inject a summary of your .archcore/ directory into the agent’s context the moment a session starts — before you type anything.
 This means the agent can reference your decisions, rules, and patterns from the first message.

-Hooks are optional.
-MCP tools work without them.
-But hooks make the experience significantly smoother.
+Hooks are optional — MCP tools work without them — but they make the experience significantly smoother.

 1. You start an agent session (e.g., open Claude Code)